lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

-senderKID and recipKID are usable to indicate which keys have been used to protect the message (recipKID will normally only be required where protection of the message uses Diffie-Hellman (DH) keys).
+senderKID and recipKID are usable to indicate which keys have been used to protect the message (recipKID will normally only be required where protection of the message uses Diffie-Hellman (DH) or elliptic curve Diffie-Hellman (ECDH) keys).
 These fields MUST be used if required to uniquely identify a key (e.g., if more than one key is associated with a given sender name).
 The senderKID SHOULD be used in any case.